What is the admissions process?

 Before beginning any treatment program, you will go through our intake process which includes tests and assessments to help our treatment team better understand your current state of health.
 For our Medication-Assisted Treatment program, a psychiatric evaluation will also need to be conducted before you start either Suboxone, Sublocade, or Vivitrol medication.

-What is different between the Saturday Family Wellness Workshop and the Sunday Family Wellness Orientation?
+What is the Sunday Family Wellness Orientation?

 The Family Wellness Orientation is a brief overview of what addiction is, the beginning stages of recovery for your loved one, initial communication strategies, and an introduction to how you can take care of yourself as your loved one is entering the recovery process.